geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/ampere_maxwell.rst

 **References**

 ..
-[1] David J. Griffiths, Introduction to electrodynamics, 3rd Edition, Prentice Hall.
-1999.
+[1] David J. Griffiths.
+Introduction to electrodynamics, 3rd Edition, Prentice Hall, 1999.
 ..
 [2] James C. Maxwell.
-On physical lines of force, part III, the Philosophical Magazine and Journal of Science, 1861
+On physical lines of force, part III, the Philosophical Magazine and Journal of Science, 1861.
 ..
 [3] James C. Maxwell.
-A dynamical theory of the electromagnetic field.
-1864
+A dynamical theory of the electromagnetic field, 1864.
 ..
 [4] Heinrich Hertz.
-Electric waves: being researches on the propagation of electric action with finite velocity through space, Dover publications.
-1893.
+Electric waves: being researches on the propagation of electric action with finite velocity through space, Dover publications, 1893.